Card formats are available across all gateways, access controllers, and nodes in the system.

 Default (Predefined) Card Formats

 Card formats define the structure of the data stored in the credentials.
-Several predefined card templates are available for creating up to 15 card formats including the HID Corporate 1000-35, HID Corporate 1000-48, Wiegand 26-bit, and Wiegand 36-bit templates.
+Several predefined card templates are available for creating card formats including the HID Corporate 1000-35, HID Corporate 1000-48, Wiegand 26-bit, and Wiegand 36-bit templates.
 As new card formats are added, they are downloaded to the access controllers.

 Custom Card Formats